If you’re planning to live together why wouldn’t you be completely honest with one another?

-Francesca said co-habitation agreements are becoming more common as couples increasingly recognise that, in law, there is no such thing as a common law husband or wife.
+Joanna said co-habitation agreements are becoming more common as couples increasingly recognise that, in law, there is no such thing as a common-law husband or wife.

 “They do not have the same rights as a wife or husband.
 People enter into these agreements because they want certainty about what will happen.”